Lytkini/kaspersky-test-task/Lytkin_tets_task_ru_en.md

    $Kernel32::CopyFile("C:\sample.txt", "C:\example\sample.txt", $False)
    ```

-Using the described procedure you can create your own functions which implement Windows APIs.
+Using the described procedure, you can create functions that implement Windows APIs.
 See the example:

 ```powershell
 function Copy-RawItem